ian-IBCIRL/lovesand/README.md

 * If not using our Heroku deployed environment, you will need your own creds.json to access your own google spreadsheet.
 * Do not edit any of the other files or your code may not deploy properly

+## Bugs fixed
+* fixed pylint warnings about trailing spaces, space after # in comments, and e variable in except statment (had to make it a longer lower case variable name)
+* also fixed pylint error if using space between print command and opening bracket i.e. print ("test") is incorrect - should be print("test") with no space.

 ## Creating the Heroku app

 When you create the app, you will need to add two buildpacks from the _Settings_ tab.
 The ordering is as follows: